Hybrid acousto-optical swing-up state control in a quantum dot: Results

+We consider a QD coupled to a linearly polarized laser detuned from the optical transitions of interest.
+According to the selection rules, an appropriate linear polarization allows for single-photon transitions from the empty dot ($\ket{\mathrm{g}}$) to the selected exciton ($\ket{\mathrm{x}}$) and from exciton to biexciton ($\ket{\mathrm{xx}}$) states.
+The system thus has an effective three-level structure, as shown in \subfigref{fig:system}{a}.
+The exciton energy is $\hbar\omega$.
+The biexciton state can be approximately described as a pair of excitons.
+Due to interactions, its energy is lower than $2\hbar\omega$ by the binding energy $\Delta_{\mathrm{B}}$, for which we assume a typical value of 4~meV.
+The red and blue arrows mark the two detuned optical couplings: $\ket{\mathrm{g}}$-$\ket{\mathrm{x}}$ and two-photon $\ket{\mathrm{g}}$-$\ket{\mathrm{xx}}$.
+Additionally, the QD is modulated by an external acoustic field (green and violet arrows marking the modulation of the levels).

-We start our considerations by introducing the model of a quantum emitter driven off resonantly by monochromatic laser light with frequency $\omega_{\mathrm{L}}$ and modulated by an acoustic field.
-We will use two- and three-level system models, where the simpler one will provide us with some intuitive insight, while the quantitative result will come from the three-level model. \subfigref{fig:system}{a} shows a scheme of considered energy levels.
-Let us start with two-level systems, where $\ket{\mathrm{g}}$ and $\ket{\mathrm{x}}$ are the ground and excited states (corresponding to no carriers, and an exciton for a QD system) separated by $\hbar\omega$ and coupled by the optical field marked with a red arrow.
-The acoustic field couples to the excited state, the modulation of which is marked with a green arrow.
+We will use two- and three-level system models, where the simpler one will provide us with some intuitive insight, while the final quantitative results will come from the three-level model.
+Let us start with two-level systems, where the acoustic field couples only to the exciton state.
 The Hamiltonian can be written as